Being thoughtful about onboarding remote employees is crucial for fairness and employee loyalty.

 Having one-on-ones with direct reports should be on every manager’s schedule, but new hires in a remote environment should have twice as many one-on-ones for at least 90 days into the onboarding process.

-8. Celebrate each milestone with a proper shout out on your communicator
+8. Celebrate each milestone with a proper shout out on your communication tool

 We’ve all heard the idea of celebrating small wins.
-Now is an ideal time to put that into practice.
+Remote workplaces in particular can benefit from this culture-strengthening practice.

-Our research shows that when people are made to feel welcome, the organization itself not only survives during a recession, it thrives.
-First impressions last much longer than the initial moment, so during this period of isolation in so many other areas of life, focus this time on connecting.
+Our research shows that when people are made to feel welcome, the organization not only survives during a recession, it thrives.
+First impressions last much longer than the initial moment, so focus your time spent onboarding remote employees on connecting.

 Your new remote employees will have an unforgettable onboarding experience in a space they look forward to logging into every day.